 I have published various studies exploring different aspects of print culture, from the production, to the dissemination and reception of texts in early modern Europe, especially across the borders between Italy and France.
-I am particularly interested in early publishing firms that managed to establish a strong connection with their anonymous public, such as the Manuzio and the Giolito ateliers in Renaissance Venice.
+I am particularly interested in early publishing firms that managed to establish a strong connection with their anonymous public, particularly within the context of Renaissance Venice.

 2017-2018 Short-term visiting fellow at the Folger Shakespeare Library, Washington DC, for the project "A European Bestseller: The Orlando Furioso and Its Readers".

 2016-2017 Major Grant from the Bibliographical Society, Antiquarian Booksellers’ Association Award, for the project “French Libraries in the Long Renaissance”.

 2016-2017 Residential postdoctoral fellowship “Andreazza” awarded by the Cini Foundation in Venice, for the project “L’antiquariato italiano nei secoli XX-XXI e la rarità del libro antico” (Italian antiquarian booksellers in the 20th and 21st century and the rarity of the book).

 Any aspects of Renaissance literature and culture, with a particular focus on issues related to print culture, knowledge exchange, the transmission and reception of texts across borders, and the migration of cultural agents involved with such exchanges.
 I also welcome enquiries for work on the history of reading and libraries, collecting practices, the uses and afterlife of books.